GFW Technical Review 02 – VPN

 The outer IP header points to the VPN server, usually located outside the censored network.
 The server decrypts the packets, restores the original IP packets, and forwards them to their intended destinations.
 As a result, the only traffic visible to the GFW is the encrypted, encapsulated VPN tunnel.
 The destination IPs, DNS queries, and application-layer content are hidden.

-However, not everything is concealed: the outer IP and transport headers remain plaintext.
+Not everything is concealed, however: the outer IP and transport headers remain plaintext.
 If GFW operators know the IP address of a VPN endpoint, they can still block it outright.

 Common VPN Protocols